studersi/test-4/tutorial-5/README.md

 ###Step 8: Performing simple analyses using the extended log format

-If you take a close look at the example log file you will see that the duration of the requests are not evenly distributed.
-There are two outliers.
-We can identify them as follows:
+If you take a close look at the example log file you will see that the duration of the requests are not evenly distributed and  that there is a single otlier.
+We can identify the outlier as follows:

 ```bash
 $> egrep -o "\% [0-9]+ " logs/access.log | cut -b3- | tr -d " " | sort -n